 Remember that all artists had to start somewhere, so go have a quick look at your early photography and then compare to your most recent.
 I'll bet there is a world of difference between when you first started out and where you are now.
 So the lesson is to be proud of the progress you've made!

-The below images are samples of very old pictures I took, compared with more recent "re-shoots".
+Here are some samples of some very old pictures compared with more recent "re-shoots".

 Singapore Skyline - 2010 vs 2016